sanderhahn/hasura-droplet/readme.md

 $ cat setup.env setup.sh | ssh -T root@$DROPLET_IP
 ```

-This will install Caddy v2, PostgreSQL 12, Docker and Hasura onto your VPS.
+This will install Caddy v2, PostgreSQL 12, Docker and Hasura.

 ## Assets

-You can copy your website assets into `/var/www/html` using rsync.
+You can copy your website assets into `/var/www/html` using `rsync`.
-File deletions can also be synced by adding the `--delete` argument:

 ```bash
 $ rsync -avz ./public/ hasura@$DROPLET_IP:/var/www/html/
 ```

+File deletions can also be synced by adding the `--delete` argument:

 ## Domain